Mountain Capital Investment Advisors Inc Sells 32,898 Shares of AbbVie Inc. (NYSE:ABBV)

 Mountain Capital Investment Advisors Inc cut its stake in AbbVie Inc. (NYSE:ABBV) by 88.3% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 4,366 shares of the company’s stock after selling 32,898 shares during the quarter.
 Mountain Capital Investment Advisors Inc’s holdings in AbbVie were worth $386,000 as of its most recent SEC filing.

 Other institutional investors and hedge funds also recently modified their holdings of the company.
 Capstone Financial Group Inc. bought a new stake in shares of AbbVie during the second quarter worth $25,000.
-Lake Point Wealth Management lifted its position in shares of AbbVie by 179.4% during the first quarter.
-Lake Point Wealth Management now owns 475 shares of the company’s stock worth $36,000 after purchasing an additional 305 shares during the last quarter.
-RMR Wealth Builders bought a new stake in shares of AbbVie during the second quarter worth $44,000.
-Weaver Consulting Group lifted its position in shares of AbbVie by 64.3% during the second quarter.
-Weaver Consulting Group now owns 562 shares of the company’s stock worth $55,000 after purchasing an additional 220 shares during the last quarter.
-Finally, Larson Financial Group LLC lifted its position in shares of AbbVie by 56.4% during the second quarter.
-Larson Financial Group LLC now owns 638 shares of the company’s stock worth $63,000 after purchasing an additional 230 shares during the last quarter.
+Lake Point Wealth Management raised its holdings in shares of AbbVie by 179.4% in the first quarter.
+Lake Point Wealth Management now owns 475 shares of the company’s stock valued at $36,000 after acquiring an additional 305 shares in the last quarter.
+RMR Wealth Builders bought a new stake in shares of AbbVie in the second quarter valued at about $44,000.
+Weaver Consulting Group raised its holdings in shares of AbbVie by 64.3% in the second quarter.
+Weaver Consulting Group now owns 562 shares of the company’s stock valued at $55,000 after acquiring an additional 220 shares in the last quarter.
+Finally, Larson Financial Group LLC raised its holdings in shares of AbbVie by 56.4% in the second quarter.
+Larson Financial Group LLC now owns 638 shares of the company’s stock valued at $63,000 after acquiring an additional 230 shares in the last quarter.
 Institutional investors own 68.23% of the company’s stock.

-Several analysts recently weighed in on the company.
-Atlantic Securities upgraded AbbVie from a “neutral” rating to an “overweight” rating and set a $115.00 price objective for the company in a report on Tuesday, June 23rd.
-Mizuho restated a “buy” rating and issued a $111.00 price objective on shares of AbbVie in a report on Sunday, September 27th.
-Citigroup lifted their price objective on AbbVie from $98.00 to $105.00 and gave the company a “buy” rating in a report on Wednesday, September 2nd.
-UBS Group lifted their price objective on AbbVie from $96.00 to $109.00 in a report on Wednesday, June 17th.
-Finally, Morgan Stanley lifted their price objective on AbbVie from $95.00 to $108.00 and gave the company an “overweight” rating in a report on Thursday, August 20th.
-One analyst has rated the stock with a sell rating, four have given a hold rating and thirteen have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $107.69.

-AbbVie (NYSE:ABBV) last issued its quarterly earnings results on Friday, July 31st.
-The company reported $2.34 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.20 by $0.14.
-AbbVie had a negative return on equity of 628.57% and a net margin of 19.20%.
-The business had revenue of $10.43 billion for the quarter, compared to analyst estimates of $10.14 billion.
-During the same quarter in the previous year, the firm earned $2.26 earnings per share.
-The company’s revenue was up 26.3% on a year-over-year basis.
-As a group, equities analysts forecast that AbbVie Inc. will post 10.44 earnings per share for the current year.

 The firm also recently declared a quarterly dividend, which will be paid on Monday, November 16th.
 Stockholders of record on Thursday, October 15th will be paid a dividend of $1.18 per share.
 The ex-dividend date is Wednesday, October 14th.
 This represents a $4.72 dividend on an annualized basis and a dividend yield of 5.37%.
 AbbVie’s payout ratio is 52.80%.